Racine Police entry form for challenged people.

 Upcoming SafeAssured ID events

 SafeAssured-ID’s are FREE for Racine County Children up to age 18, Sponsored by Runzheimer International.

-Age 55 or older, Sponsored by the Racine County TRIAD through a grant from the, the Marjorie L. Christiansen Foundation and the Helen Bader Foundation., WE Energize
+Age 55 or older, Sponsored by the Racine County TRIAD through a grant from the, the Marjorie L. Christiansen Foundation and the Helen Bader Foundation.